precice/tutorials/quickstart/README.md

     cd tutorials/quickstart
     ```

 If you prefer to easily try everything in an isolated environment, you may prefer using our [demo virtual machine](https://precice.org/installation-vm.html).
-If you are looking for previous versions or face compatibility issues, check out the [preCICE Distribution](https://precice.org/installation-distribution.html).

 ## Case setup